How to obtain lattices from (f,sigma,delta)-codes via a generalization of Construction A: Preliminaries

 This construction was introduced by Petit \cite{P66,P68} for unital division rings $S$. $S_f$ is a unital nonassociative algebra over $S_0=\{a\in S\,|\, ah=ha \text{ for all } h\in S_f\}$ which is a commutative subring of $S$.
-We call $S_f$ a \emph{Petit algebra}. $S_f$ is associative if and only if $Rf$ is a two-sided ideal in $R$.
+We call $S_f$ a \emph{Petit algebra}.
+The algebra $S_f$ is associative if and only if $Rf$ is a two-sided ideal in $R$ (\cite[Theorem 4 (ii)]{P15}, or \cite[(1)]{P66} if $S$ is a division ring).
 For all invertible $a\in S$ we have $S_f\cong S_{af}$, so that without loss of generality it suffices to only consider monic polynomials in the construction.

-If $S_f$ is not associative then $S\subset {\rm Nuc}_l(S_f)$ and $S\subset{\rm Nuc}_m(S_f)$, ${\rm Nuc}_r(S_f)=\{g\in R\,|\, fg\in Rf\}$ and $S_0$ is the center of $S_f$ \cite{P15}.
-It is easy to see that
+If $S_f$ is not associative then $S\subset {\rm Nuc}_l(S_f)$ and $S\subset{\rm Nuc}_m(S_f)$, ${\rm Nuc}_r(S_f)=\{g\in R_m\,|\, fg\in Rf\}$ and $S_0$ is the center of $S_f$ \cite{P15}.
+It is easy to see that $C(S)\cap {\rm Fix}(\sigma)\cap {\rm Const}(\delta)\subset S_0.$

 If $S$ is a division algebra and $S_f$ is a finite-dimensional vector space over $S_0$, then $S_f$ is a division algebra if and only if $f(t)$ is irreducible in $R$ \cite[(9)]{P66}.